ckeditor/ckeditor4-docs/docs/features/pastefromgoogledocs/README.md

 ## Paste from Google Docs Demo

-See the {@linksdk pastefromgoogledocs working "Pasting content from Google Docs" sample} that showcases the Paste from Google Docs plugin.
+See the {@linkexample pastefromgoogledocs working "Pasting content from Google Docs" sample} that showcases the Paste from Google Docs plugin.

 ## Related Features